ztyyLV/web-twain-docs/indepth/faqs/general/can-i-use-dwt-for-free.md

 ## Can I use DWT for free?

-DWT is a commercial software.
+Dynamic Web TWAIN is a commercial software.
 Generally, Dynamsoft allows it to be used free of charge for up to 60 days with automatically generated trial licenses after which a commercial license needs to be purchased.